5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 **`dart=0`**|Disables VT-x/VT-d.
 Nowadays, `DisableIOMapper` Quirk is used instead.
 **`cpus=1`**|Limits the number of CPU cores to 1.
 Helpful in cases where macOS won't boot or install otherwise.
 **`npci=0x2000`**/**`npci=0x3000`**|Disables PCI debugging related to `kIOPCIConfiguratorPFM64`.
 Alternatively, use `npci=0x3000` which also disables debugging of `gIOPCITunnelledKey`.
 Required when stuck at `PCI Start Configuration` as there are IRQ conflicts related to your PCI lanes. **Not needed if `Above4GDecoding` can be enabled in BIOS**
 **`-no_compat_check`**|Disables macOS compatibility check.
 For example, macOS 11.0 BigSur no longer supports iMac models introduced before 2014.
-Enabling this allows installing andd booting macOS on otherwise unsupported SMBIOS.
+Enabling this allows installing and booting macOS on otherwise unsupported SMBIOS.
 Downside: you can't install system updates if this is enabled.

-**NOTES**:
+**NOTES**

 - Open the config.plist in a Plist Editor to find additional info
 - View Device Properties to check the included Framebuffer-Patches.
 Usually, 2 versions are included: one for using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.